Over the past few decades, scientists have been reporting on the worrisome increasing trend of human infertility rates.

 Even though our bodies can cope with low levels of exposure to some of these chemicals, it is important to be aware of what we can do to minimise our level of exposure on a daily basis.

-Smoking during pregnancy can affect the development of the foetus’ ovaries and testes.
+Smoking (active and / or passive smoking) during pregnancy can affect the development of the foetus’ ovaries and testes.
 Women who smoke or who are exposed to passive smoke are more likely to experience infertility, take longer to get pregnant, and have an increased risk of miscarriage.
 It has been well documented that smoking affects each stage of the reproductive process – from egg and sperm DNA and maturation, to hormone production and the environment in the uterus.

 Exposure to Chemicals